-- The RRU is responsible for disease outbreak investigation in all populations of Saiga antelope and other wildlife species in Kazakhstan. - The RRU has an independent, inter-ministerial and departmental status and works independently. - The RRU acts strictly according to the officially approved Standard Operating Procedures. - The Committee of Forestry and Wildlife of the Ministry of Agriculture (CFW MoA RK) has the coordinating and administrative role in the RRU. - > The RRU is activated by the CFW MoA RK. - > The RRU is on site of the incident 36 hours after activation. - All equipment (see attached list) needed for investigation and sampling at the site should be pre-prepared and ready to be taken at any time - Local veterinary services and wildlife rangers from State Enterprise Okhotzooprom support the RRU in its work, especially concerning logistics (transport and accommodation). - The RRU takes samples to the appropriate approved laboratories for analysis.
+- The RRU is responsible for disease outbreak investigation in all populations of Saiga antelope and other wildlife species in Kazakhstan. - ➤ The RRU acts strictly according to the officially approved Standard Operating Procedures. - The Committee of Forestry and Wildlife of the Ministry of Agriculture (CFW MoA RK) has the coordinating and administrative role in the RRU. - The RRU is activated by the CFW MoA RK. - > The RRU is on site of the incident 36 hours after activation. - All equipment (see attached list) needed for investigation and sampling at the site should be pre-prepared and ready to be taken at any time - Local veterinary services and wildlife rangers from State Enterprise Okhotzooprom support the RRU in its work, especially concerning logistics (transport and accommodation). - The RRU takes samples to the appropriate approved laboratories for analysis. - At the end of the investigation, the RRU provides a preliminary diagnosis and all relevant information to the inter-departmental commission, dealing with the incident. - Information is exchanged and distributed according to the Standard Operating Procedures.

-- At the end of the investigation, the RRU provides a preliminary diagnosis and all relevant information to the inter-departmental commission, dealing with the incident. - Information is exchanged and distributed according to the Standard Operating Procedures. - International experts can be brought in ad-hoc to support the work of the RRU in order to get additional expertise in the group.
+International experts can be brought in ad-hoc to support the work of the RRU in order to get additional expertise in the group.